 /**Skip unrelated parts**/

 7.9 Positioning in RRC_INACTIVE state

 Positioning may be performed when a UE is in RRC_INACTIVE state.
 Any uplink LCS or LPP message can be transported in RRC_INACTIVE state.
-If the UE initiated data transmission using UL SDT, the network can send DL LCS, LPP and RRC message (e.g. to configure SRS for UL positioning, if it is supported) to the UE without the need of state transition.
+If the UE initiated data transmission using UL SDT, the network can send DL LCS, LPP, RRC Release message (e.g. to configure SRS for UL positioning, if it is supported) and MAC CE to the UE without the need of state transition.

+Periodic and Semi-persistent UL-SRS transmission for positioning can be supported in RRC_INACTIVE.

 /**Skip unrelated parts**/

 4.3.11 Multi-RTT positioning

-The Multi-RTT positioning method makes use of the UE Rx-Tx time difference measurements, DL-PRS-RSRP and DL-PRS-RSRPP of downlink signals received from multiple TRPs, measured by the UE and the measured gNB Rx-Tx time difference measurements, UL-SRS-RSRP, and UL-SRS-RSRPP at multiple TRPs of uplink signals transmitted from UE.
+The Multi-RTT positioning method makes use of the UE Rx-Tx time difference measurements (and optionally DL-PRS-RSRP and/or DL-PRS-RSRPP) of downlink signals received from multiple TRPs, measured by the UE and the measured gNB Rx-Tx time difference measurements (and optionally UL-SRS-RSRP and/or UL-SRS-RSRPP) at multiple TRPs of uplink signals transmitted from UE.

-The UE measures the UE Rx-Tx time difference measurements (and optionally DL-PRS-RSRP and/or DL-PRS-RSRPP of the received signals) using assistance data received from the positioning server, and the TRPs measure the gNB Rx-Tx time difference measurements (and optionally UL-SRS-RSRP and/or DL-PRS-RSRPP of the received signals) using assistance data received from the positioning server.
+The UE measures the UE Rx-Tx time difference measurements (and optionally DL-PRS-RSRP and/or DL-PRS-RSRPP of the received signals) using assistance data received from the positioning server, and the TRPs measure the gNB Rx-Tx time difference measurements (and optionally UL-SRS-RSRP and/or UL-SRS-RSRPP of the received signals) using assistance data received from the positioning server.
 The measurements are used to determine the RTT at the positioning server which are used to estimate the location of the UE.

 The operation of the Multi-RTT positioning method is described in clause 8.10.